Tokihayate Hideki

-Tokihayate Hideki (時疾風 秀喜), born August 25, 1996, as Hideki Tomie (冨栄 秀喜, Tomie Hideki) is a Japanese professional sumo wrestler from Kurihara, Miyagi.
-His highest rank is maegashira 11.
+Tokihayate Hideki (時疾風 秀喜) is a Japanese professional sumo wrestler from Kurihara, Miyagi.
+His highest rank is maegashira 9.

 Early life

 Tomie was oriented towards sumo in his second year of elementary school because he was taller than most of his classmates.
 During these years, however, he continued to play other sports such as volleyball and football, which he eventually gave up when he entered junior high school to devote himself to sumo.
 In primary school and until he left secondary school, he was also a member of a calligraphy club, a hobby he still practises today.
 At senior school, he attended Kogota Agriculture and Forestry High School in Kogota, Miyagi.
 During this period he participated in numerous training camps with other current makuuchi wrestlers such as Nishikifuji or Ōnoshō, both also from the Tōhoku region.
 In his third year, he finished third in the national inter-high school tournament.

 Upon graduation, he entered Tokyo University of Agriculture, which has a renowned sumo club that has already produced top division wrestlers such as Yutakayama and Shōdai.
 He wanted to become a teacher, but changed his career plans after qualifying as one of the top 16 amateur sumo wrestlers at the All Japan Sumo Championships.
 He was briefly an instructor in technology and science at a middle school, then in science and agriculture at a high school.
 Midorifuji and Nishikifuji, who also took part in the event, gave up their studies at Kindai University to become professionals, which Tomie later described as the moment when he seriously considered becoming a professional himself.
 In his fourth year, he finished third in Towada's National Invitational Tournament.
 After failing to qualify for the All-Japan Championships (the last tournament he could have entered as a student), Tomie decided to become a professional wrestler.
 Tokihayate's hometown was the victim of the 2011 Tōhoku earthquake and tsunami, a vivid memory for him that also prompted him to become a wrestler to provide future entertainment for disaster-stricken residents.